hivesolutions/appier/doc/requests.md

     return "hello from /file"
 ```

-You can handle multiple URLs with the same method:
+It can also handle multiple URLs:

 ```python
 @appier.route("/file1", "GET")